makersacademy/chitter-challenge/README.md

 I'd like to get rid of the `get '/users/account_created'` route and replace it by logging the user in automatically and displaying .flash message on the homepage.

+Is it really necessary to create my own `Self.authenticate` method?
+Can't DataMapper do that for me?
 The feature tests for logging in are not that strong.
 They only check for a welcome or error message.
 We should check whether the user is actually logged in.